 The Ultimate Guide to Luxury and Selling Jewelry Online

 The Luxury and Fashion e-commerce jewelry industry is on a fascinating journey of growth, self-discovery, and re-invention.
 In 2020, a deflating global economy followed by the COVID-19 pandemic set the stage for a worrying contraction of the online jewelry store segment.
 Yet the innovation within the industry and willingness to put customer needs first signify a nimbleness and refreshing willingness to change.
-The way that online jewelry retailers weather the pandemic and position themselves to thrive may very well set the tone for the rest of the “non-essential” e-commerce industry.
+The way that retailers weather the pandemic and position themselves to thrive may very well set the tone for the rest of the “non-essential” e-commerce industry.

 As you navigate through The Ultimate Guide to Luxury and Selling Jewelry Online, feel free to jump to the sections that pertain most to your business and make sure to check out the list of 7 keys pivots that will reinvent your (luxury or otherwise) business.